-Our people and the expertise we bring to process and technology are why we believe our approach is perfect for SMB clients looking for a security partner to provide guidance, technology and services tailored to their specific needs.
-Our highly skilled analysts, threat hunters and incident responders can help you build the right security posture for your environments, then back that with 24/7 monitoring to detect and respond to threats, while providing guided recommendations in service of your desired business outcomes.
+Our people and the expertise we bring to process and technology are why we believe our approach is perfect for small and midsize business clients looking for a security partner to provide guidance, technology and services tailored to their specific needs.
+Our highly skilled analysts, threat hunters and incident responders can help you build the right security posture for your environments, then we back that with 24/7 monitoring to detect and respond to threats, while providing guided recommendations in service of your desired business outcomes.
 Our curated approach offers you:

-- We are the only MSS provider that applies the Dynamic Defense Methodology by using our managed detection and response platform to identify and prioritize threats.
+- We are the only MSS provider that applies the dynamic defense methodology by using our MDR platform to identify and prioritize threats.
 This method enables us to provide specialized protection by understanding an organization’s unique infrastructure and what to prioritize in terms of alerts and threats.

-- Pondurance MDR, IR, vulnerability management and consulting services are the core capabilities any organization needs to minimize business risk, mitigate threats and accelerate their security maturity.
+- Pondurance MDR, IR, vulnerability management and consulting services are the core capabilities any organization needs to minimize business risk, mitigate threats and accelerate its security maturity.

-With our expertise and curated approach to building a security strategy, you can be sure you are getting an MSS provider who puts your organization first and remains focused on your business goals.
+With our expertise and curated approach to building a security strategy, you can be sure you are getting an MSS provider that puts your organization first and remains focused on your business goals.

-I sure wish I had thought of this sooner when I embarked on my drywall project; that there are times when things are best left to the experts.
+Before I embarked on my drywall project, I wish I would have realized that there are times when things are best left to the experts.
 Construction is one of them, and cybersecurity is certainly another.
 Schedule a demo to learn more about Pondurance and see why we are mentioned in this Gartner Market Guide for Managed Security Services.

 1Gartner, Market Guide for Managed Security Services, Pete Shoard, Mitchell Schneider, John Collins, Al Price, 16 March 2022